gvwilson/sdxjs/regex-parser/x-named-groups/problem.md

-1. Modfy the tokenizer to recognize named groups.
+1. Modify the tokenizer to recognize named groups.
     For example, the named group `/(?<triple>aaa)/`
     would create a named group called `triple` that matches exactly three consecutive occurrences of 'a'.